Khashiev/Java7/README.md

 }
 ```

-OrmManager class developed by you shall generate and execute respective SQL code during initialization of all classes marked with @OrmEntity annotation.
-That code will contain CREATE TABLE command for creating a table with the name specified in the annotation.
-Each field of the class marked with @OrmColumn annotation becomes a column in this table.
-The field marked with @OrmColumnId annotation indicates that an auto increment identifier must be created.
-OrmManager shall also support the following set of operations (the respective SQL code in Runtime is also generated for each of them):
+Your OrmManager class will generate and execute SQL code during initialization of all classes marked with @OrmEntity annotation.
+This code will contain a CREATE TABLE command to create a table with the name specified in the annotation.
+Each field of the class marked with @OrmColumn annotation will become a column in this table.
+The field marked with the @OrmColumnId annotation indicates that an auto-incrementing identifier must be created.
+OrmManager also supports the following set of operations (for each of them, the corresponding SQL code is also generated at Runtime):

 ```java
 public void save(Object entity)